 III.
 Code of Conduct Disciplinary Process:

 A) Review: The DIS disciplinary process is designed to be fair to all individuals involved.
 In reviewing alleged violations under this Code, DIS will honor the student’s right to understand the allegations against them as well as their right to be heard in response to the allegations.
+If a group of students is involved and the responsible individual(s) cannot be identified, the group will face review and possible sanctions as a whole.
 DIS uses preponderance of the evidence as the standard of proof for alleged violations of the Code of Student Responsibility.
 This means that students will be held responsible for a violation of the Code of Student Responsibility if it is more likely than not that the violation has occurred.

 B) Sanctions: If the Code of Student Responsibility, or any rules or policies enforceable under the code is violated, sanctions will vary depending on the circumstances.
 Sanctions may include, but are not limited to: